-The beauty of scientific discovery is showcased in the UIC Graduate College’s annual Image of Research competition.
+The beauty of scientific discovery is showcased in the UIC Image of Research exhibit, which is sponsored by the Graduate College and the Daley Library.
 The annual event allows graduate students’ research to be seen through breathtaking images.

-Breathtaking images from competition winners and honorable mentions will be exhibited from Oct.
+The winners, honorable mentions and finalists will be exhibited from Oct.
 28 through Jan.
 31 at the Daley Library, then at the Library of the Health Sciences from Feb.
 1 through May 15.

 The grand opening of the exhibit will be held from 3 to 5:30 p.m.
 Oct.
 28 in Room 1-470 of the Daley Library.

-“The Image of Research brings together graduate students from disciplines across the campus to celebrate their research ideas and work,” said Kevin Monahan, coordinator of the exhibit and director of graduate program review.
+“The Image of Research brings together graduate students from disciplines across the campus to celebrate their research ideas and work,” said Kevin Monahan, coordinator of the exhibit.
 “Graduate research at UIC is as diverse as it is deep, and this exhibition brings the field and lab work to a general audience.”